360world3/FinalMajorProject-/sessions/01/readme.md

 # Homework

-Question to think about whilst watching and reading about the Lean Startup:

-* How can this approach influence my work?
-* When should you pivot?
-* How is 'vanity metrics' distinctive from 'measurable metrics'?

-Watch [this lecture by Eric Reis](https://m.youtube.com/watch?v=pFZmfqakuhE) on his methodology the Lean Start up Here is a [slide deck that](http://www.lse.ac.uk/assets/richmedia/channels/publicLecturesAndEvents/slides/20120112_1830_theLeanStartup_sl.pdf) covers the same topic.
+* Create a timeline and work schedule for this term.

 # Blog

-### Create a timeline and work schedule for this term.
+* What are some of the current trends and approaches with technology that might assist you with your project?